 Do you know the benefits of moringa uses, the food of the future?
-Have you ever heard anything about this plant, popularly known as the tree of life?
+Have you ever heard anything about this plant or moringa uses, popularly known as the tree of life?
 If this is not the case, we recommend that you continue reading these lines where you will know in more detail what Moringa is and what its uses are.

-- Acids: has ascorbic, caffeic, palmitic and behenic acid.
+- Acids: has ascorbic, caffein, palmitic and behenic acid.

-- Vitamins: highlights its contribution in vitamin A, C, B and E.
+- Vitamins: highlights its contribution in vitamins A, C, B, and E.

 - Minerals: contains phosphorus, potassium, magnesium, calcium, iron, sulfur and sodium.